YasinEl/mzRAPP/README.md

 An overview of different benchmark key data is provided in the “View Benchmark” panel.
-The plots can be used to inspect different qualities of the data set.
+The plots can be used to inspect different qualities of the dataset.
 A molecule not being detected does not necessarily mean that there is no peak, but that mzRAPP was not able to validate it.
 This could happen since at least two isotopologues, fulfilling strict criteria regarding abundance, peak shape correlation, and the number of